jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Calculation of shareholder’s portion
 (3) The shareholder’s portion of the voting interest is calculated by multiplying the shareholder company’s voting interest in the issuing company by the shareholder’s voting interest in the shareholder company.
 When subsection (5) applies
-(4) Subsection (5) applies if a company (the shareholder company) is or is treated as having, whether under subsection (5) or otherwise, a market value interest in another company (the issuing company).
+(4) Subsection (5) applies if a company (the shareholder company) has or is treated as having, whether under subsection (5) or otherwise, a market value interest in another company (the issuing company).
 Attributing market value interest to shareholders
 (5) Each person (the shareholder) who has a market value interest in the shareholder company is treated as having their portion of the shareholder company’s market value interest in the issuing company and the shareholder company is treated as not having that portion.
 The shareholder’s portion is added to any other percentage market value interest in the issuing company which the shareholder has at that time.
 Calculation of shareholder’s portion